UK, France say can arm Syria rebels now but no immediate plans

 Lalliot said it was clear what weapons the rebels needed.

-"We know the types of weapons that the rebellion is asking for: these are weapons to protect civilians against aerial attacks and armored vehicles," he said.
+"We know the types of weapons that the rebellion is asking for: these are weapons to protect civilians against aerial attacks and armoured vehicles," he said.

 He said France had already been providing non-lethal weapons and medical aid through components of the Free Syrian Army linked to its commander Salim Idriss and had through this tested how the materials and their usage could be tracked.